 In this chapter we provide an introduction to the basic concept of feedback and the related engineering discipline of control.
 We focus on both historical and current examples, with the intention of providing the context for current tools in feedback and control.
-Much of the material in this chapter is adapted from a report on future directions in control [Mur03], and the authors gratefully acknowledge the contributions of Roger Brockett and Gunter Stein to portions of this chapter.
 1.1 What Is Feedback?

 A dynamical system is a system whose behavior changes over time, often in response to external stimulation or forcing.
 The term feedback refers to a situation in which two (or more) dynamical systems are connected together such that each system influences the other and their dynamics are thus strongly coupled.
 Simple causal reasoning about a feedback system is difficult because the first system influences the second and the second system influences the first, leading to a circular argument.
-This makes conventional causal reasoning difficult and it is necessary to analyze the system as a whole.
 A consequence of this is that the behavior of feedback systems is often counter-intuitive, and it is therefore necessary to resort to formal methods to understand them.
 Figure 1.1 illustrates in block diagram form the idea of feedback.
-We often use
+We often use the terms open loop and closed loop when referring to such systems.
+A system is said to be a closed loop system if the systems are interconnected in a cycle, as shown in Figure 1.1a.
+If we break the interconnection, we refer to the configuration